ibrahim-kiri/AI-CustomerSupport-Chat/README.md

 **3 - Configure Firestore Database**

-After creating a Firestore Database with a collection called "chats," on the **rules tab**, modify the `allow read, write: if false` to `allow read, write: if true` to enable read and create operations on the database.
+After creafing a Firebase project, create a Firestore database and ser up a new collection called "chats.”
+On the **rules tab**, modify the `allow read, write: if false` to `allow read, write: if true` to enable read and create operations on the Firestore database.